Eccentric Corbino FET in magnetic field: a highly tunable photodetector: The model of the cavity

 \section{The model of the cavity}

-We consider the FET geometry schematically shown in Fig.~\ref{fig:circuit}, where the active component is a 2D electron liquid placed in close proximity to a metal gate.
-Source and drain electrodes are attached at the inner and outer rings of the disk, respectively.
+We consider a general FET, where the active component is a 2D electron liquid placed in close proximity to a metal gate.
+The geometry used in this paper is that of a Corbino disk with source and drain electrodes attached to the inner and outer edges, respectively.
+It should be noted, however, that the following applies to general 2D geometries.
 A radiation field oscillating at frequency $\omega$ is applied between the source and the gate, typically via an antenna, while the drain is left fluctuating, {\it i.e.} no current flows through it.
 We will study rectification of the oscillating field due to the intrinsic hydrodynamic nonlinearities of the electron liquid~[\onlinecite{principi,Sun,Rostami,Mikhailov1,Mikhailov2,Sipe1,Sipe2}] (we discuss below the applicability of such model).
 A rectified DC source-drain potential difference, proportional to the power of the incident radiation, is therefore measured between source and drain at zero applied bias.

 Since we focus on the long-wavelength low-frequency dynamics of the electron liquid, we model it by means of hydrodynamic equations~[\onlinecite{principi,principi4}].
 These govern the relationship between the density, current and electric field within the device.
 We stress that equations formally equivalent to hydrodynamic ones can be derived by inverting the nonlinear relation between current and electric field of the electron fluid~[\onlinecite{principi}], with no reference to typical scattering times~[\onlinecite{principi1}] ({\it i.e.} the relations hold true also for non-interacting electrons).
 Therefore hydrodynamic equations should be seen here as an efficient way to incorporate nonlinearities in the long-wavelength description of the electron liquid.
 The first of these relations is the continuity equation, $\partial_t \rho({\bm r},t)+\nabla\cdot[\rho({\bm r},t){\bm v}({\bm r},t)] = 0$, which connects the periodic accumulation of charge density due to the oscillating radiation field, $\rho({\bm r},t)$, to the flow velocity, ${\bm v}({\bm r},t)$.
 Since electrons are charged, $\rho({\bm r},t)$ induces a nonlocal Hartree-like electric potential according to~[\onlinecite{principi}]